Braves vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has collected 63 hits with 14 doubles, a triple, seven home runs and 18 walks.
+- Elias Diaz has 65 hits with 14 doubles, a triple, seven home runs and 19 walks.
 He has driven in 34 runs with one stolen base.

-- Diaz takes a four-game streak with at least one hit into this contest.
-During his last five outings he is batting .250 with a double, a triple, a home run, a walk and five RBI.
+- Diaz takes a five-game streak with at least one hit into this contest.
+In his last five games he is hitting .350 with a double, a triple, a home run, two walks and five RBI.

 Diaz Recent Games